Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 This has huge implications on improving your body composition.

-Once you develop a routine of sitting on the couch when you get home from work every day rather than exercising … or reaching for the box of cookies every time you open the pantry door, those patterns become automatic and wired in your brain, which makes them hard to break.
+Once you develop a negative routine of sitting on the couch when you get home from work every day rather than exercising … or reaching for the box of cookies every time you open the pantry door, those negative patterns become automatic and wired in your brain, which makes them hard to break.

 However, the good news is you can create new neurological routines that overpower those behaviors, and make those unhealthy habits a thing of the past.

 Here’s how behavioral scientists from MIT recommend doing it …